 You can browse or search this page for the IP block called “Hydra v2p0”.

 Click on the name or on the “More Info” button to view the details of the IP block.
 Go now to the detailed view of “Hydra_v2p0”.

 Clone the Hydra_v2p0 IP block by pressing the “Clone Hard IP” button.
 This is an open-source project and there are no fees or restrictions involved, so you are free to make as many copies as you like.
 However, the name “hydra_v2p0” is part of the efabless IP catalog, and your cloned copy will be your own independent version of that design, so you will be asked to give it a new name.
 For the purpose of this article and tutorial, you can name it “my_hydra”.

 As soon as the project has been selected for cloning, a message will appear at the top of the IP catalog page asking you to provide a new name for your personal version of the cloned project.

 This is where you will provide the name “my_hydra” (or take the default suggestion, or use any name of your choosing).

 Then click the “Submit” button.
 Now a message appears at the top of the catalog page saying “This item has been cloned to My Projects”.

-hydra_v2p0 is now cloned to My projects, you can click the link in flash message and goto My Project Page or you can access that from dashboard.
-From my projects you can push( Sync to OpenGalaxy) your project to OpenGalaxy.
+hydra_v2p0 is now cloned to Hard projects, you can click the link in flash message and goto Hard Project Page or you can access that from dashboard.
+From my projects, this is already added to your project to OpenGalaxy.
 Here you should see the “my_hydra” project that you have just selected for cloning.
-The column labeled “Source” says “Hydra_v2p0”, showing that the “my_hydra” design is a clone of the project “Hydra_v2p0” in the IP catalog.
-In your own workspace, however, it will be referred to only as “my_hydra”.

 The second step is to access your workspace on Open Galaxy, which you do by going to the efabless Dashboard,